-- We expect net sales to increase by approximately 8% to 11%, reflecting in part a decrease of approximately 3% from the effect of foreign currency translation and an increase of approximately 3% from the effect of acquisitions. - · Based on recent exchange rates, we expect foreign currency translation to decrease our operating income by approximately \$35 million. - We expect fixed and IT capital expenditures to be approximately \$350 million. - We expect our full year effective tax rate to be in the mid-twenty percent range.
+- We expect net sales to increase by approximately 0% to 4%, in part reflecting a decrease of approximately 1% from the impact of foreign currency translation. - · We anticipate incremental savings from restructuring actions, net of transition costs, of approximately \$45 million. - We expect our full-year effective tax rate to be in the mid-twenty percent range. - · We expect fixed and IT capital expenditures to be approximately \$350 million.